Charlett History, Family Crest & Coats of Arms

 Charley is also a hamlet in the parish of Farewell, union of Lichfield, S. division of the hundred of Offlow in Staffordshire.

 Early History of the Charlett family

-Another 99 words (7 lines of text) are included under the topic Early Charlett History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Charlett research.
+Another 62 words (4 lines of text) covering the years 1655, 1722, 1697, 1716, 1717, 1706 and 1722 are included under the topic Early Charlett History in all our PDF Extended History products and printed products wherever possible.

 Charlett Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Charley, Charly, Charlet, Charlett, Charlette and others.

 Early Notables of the Charlett family (pre 1700)

 Outstanding amongst the family at this time was Arthur Charlett (1655-1722), Master of University College, Oxford, son of Arthur Charlett, Rector of Collingbourn Ducis, Wiltshire.
 Charlett was appointed chaplain to the king on 17 Nov.
 1697, and held that office until he, in common with certain other of the royal chaplains, was removed in March 1716-1717.
 In the spring of 1706...